 Mortgage Debt Tax Relief Extended for Another Year as 30 Year Mortgage Rates Hover Above Record LowsAverage 30 year mortgage rates today are just above record lows but if you're in the position of losing your home, low mortgage rates today doesn't help your situation.
 In fact, you face the possibility of having a considerable tax bill on any debt relief you're forgiven on your mortgage.

-First Internet Bank Mortgage Rates
+Chase Bank Mortgage Rates and Reviews

 Refinance Rates off Record Lows as Bond Yields Increase: 15 Year Refi Rates at 2.99 Percent